 Long-Term Care Hospital (LTCH) Quality Reporting Program (QRP) Reconsideration and Exception & Extension

-The Reconsideration webpage provides information and updates related to the reconsideration process for the LTCH QRP.
-On this page, you will find guidelines and processes for submitting reconsiderations requests and requests for exceptions and exemptions.
+This webpage provides information and updates related to the reconsideration and exception and extension process for the LTCH QRP.
+You will also find guidelines for submitting reconsiderations requests and requests for exceptions and exemptions.

 LTCH QRP: Natural Disaster Protocol